ESMValGroup/ESMValCore/doc/esmvalcore/preprocessor.rst

 Statistics functions are applied by default in the order they appear in the list.
 For example, the following example applied to hourly data will retrieve the minimum values for the full period (by season) of the monthly mean of the daily maximum of any given variable.
+The representative time for statistics is (hour=12:00) in daily periods and (day=15, hour=12:00) in monthly periods.

 .. code-block:: yaml